-Odds ratios can be used to interpret the size of β .
+Odds ratios can be used to interpret the size of \(\mathcal{B} \).
 For an arbitrary pair of rows h<i and an arbitrary pair of columns j<k

-(5) $$\log(F{hi}F{ik}/F{hk}F{ij}) = \beta(u_i - u_h)(v_k - v_j)$$
+(5) $$\log(F{hj}F{ik}/F{hk}F{ij}) = \beta(u_i - u_h)(v_k - v_j)$$

 The log odds ratio is larger for pairs of rows or columns that are further apart.
 The odds ratio equals e^{β} whenever rows are one unit apart.
 For equal-interval scores all such local odds ratios are equal.
 Goodman (1979) referred to this case as uniform association.
-(UA) For unit-spaced scores all log $\theta{ij}=\beta$ and all $\theta{ij}=e^{\beta}$.
+(UA) For unit-spaced scores all log θ{ij} = β and all θ{ij} = e^{β} .
 The UA model orders the rows and columns using an arbitrary but equally spaced ordering.
 The row-column association is given by the parameter for the effect of the interaction term formed from these two variables: Thus β is equivalent to the logarithm of the value of the odds ratios in the basic set.
 The odds ratios formed from adjacent rows and columns are identical and those formed from non-adjacent rows and/or columns are a power function of those in the basic set (or a multiplicative function if the log odds are used).

 Generally models containing only the main effects and the association term fail to provide a satisfactory fit to the data.
 In most cases it is also necessary to specifically model the diagonal cells.
 Among the options available is the addition of a single term distinguishing movers from stayers, which is a common convention in mobility analysis (Goodman, 1969).
 Alternatively one can distinguish a specific immobility tendency for each of the diagonal cells in which case each origin class can display a specific persistence.
 Preliminary analysis led us to include three inheritance parameters in our models.
-INH1 relates to immobility below the 40% percent relative income poverty line.
-INH2 relates to those between the 40% and 50% lines and those between the 50% and 60% lines.
-Finally INH3 is specific to those above the 60% line.
+INH1 relates to immobility below the 40 per cent percent relative income poverty line.
+INH2 relates to those between the 40 per cent and 50 per cent lines and those between the 50 per cent and 60 per cent lines.
+Finally INH3 is specific to those above the 60 per cent line.
 These parameters can be viewed as capturing tendencies towards persistence in a particular category over and above the degree of recruitment to the same class that implied the uniform by the other parameters in the model.